5th Cavalry Regiment: Luzon

 On 27 January 1945, the men of the 5th Cavalry Regiment landed at Lingayen Gulf on the island of Luzon.
 There was no resistance, and the Battle of Luzon began with quiet start.
 With the objective of pushing south and southwest, the regiment assembled at Guimba and received this order from General MacArthur; "Go to Manila!
 Go around the Japs, bounce off the Japs, save your men, but get to Manila!
 Free the internees at Santo Tomas!
 Take the Malacanan Palace and the legislative building!"
 The next day, elements of the 5th Cavalry joined the infamous "flying column" formed by the 1st Cavalry Division and cut 100 miles deep into Japanese territory and managed to rescue the internees at the Santo Tomas prison camp on 3 February; the prisoners were freed, but the troops of the flying column were far ahead of the advanced American positions.
 The 5th Cavalry was relieved by elements of the 37th Infantry Division on 7 February and resumed offensive operations against the enemy.
 As 5th Cavalry troopers continued fighting in Manila, they experienced urban warfare, uncommon in the Pacific Theater.
 On 23 February, E Troop advanced down a street in Manila supported by tanks, but was attacked by hidden machine-guns and rifle fire.
 The troop commander was wounded in the middle of the street but PFC William J. Grabiarz ran to save him.
 After being hit in the shoulder, he was unable to carry his officer so he laid in front of him to shield him from the enemy bullets while calling for tank support.
 He managed to save his commanding officer from death, but he was riddled by bullets himself and was killed in action.
 PFC Grabiarz's selfless actions earned him the regiment's second Medal of Honor of World War II.

 On 12 April, the 5th Cavalry Regiment pushed south down the Bicol Peninsula in order to link up with the 158th Regimental Combat Team and clear the area of Japanese.
-They completed this on 29 April after B Troop along with attached engineers launched an amphibious assault in the Ragay Gulf near Pasacao.
+They completed this on 29 April after B Troop along with attached engineers launched an amphibious assault in Ragay Gulf near Pasacao.
 After more fighting across Luzon and stiff battles to drive out stubborn Japanese resistance, the Luzon Campaign was officially declared over on 30 June 1945.